JoooHannesk/tbrestclientlib/README.md

 Simple client library for [ThingsBoard](https://thingsboard.io) server installations implementing the administration / user-space API (not device API) – written in Swift.

 * Implementation against the official ThingsBoard API – [ThingsBoard CE Docs](https://thingsboard.io/docs/)
+* Integration tests executed using
+    * ThingsBoard CE 3.9.0 with an on-premise installation
+    * ThingsBoard CE 3.8.0 with an on-premise installation
-* Integration tests executed using ThingsBoard CE 3.7.0 with an on-premise installation – [v.3.7.0 API Reference](https://app.swaggerhub.com/apis-docs/johannes_kinzig/thingsboard-rest-api/3.7.0)
+    * ThingsBoard CE 3.7.0 with an on-premise installation – [v.3.7.0 API Reference](https://app.swaggerhub.com/apis-docs/johannes_kinzig/thingsboard-rest-api/3.7.0)

 ## Disclaimer
 This library is an independent implementation developed by [its author(s)](http://tbrestclientlib.parallelogon-software.com/documentation/tbrestclientlib/#Contact-the-authors) and is **not affiliated with, endorsed by, or officially associated with ThingsBoard Inc. in any way**.
 For further details [mail the author](mailto:johannes@parallelogon-software.com) and/or refer to this library's [license](https://bitbucket.org/swift-projects/tbrestclientlib/src/main/LICENSE.txt).